jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 * I think it should work with DO, with the exception of not being able to free reference cycles which cross the DO connection.
 This will merit more care and attention to DO objects but that tends to be the case anyway.
 * The collector shouldn't impact interactive application usage, but of course collectors by their nature tend to be nondeterministic.
 The collector only pauses threads for a short while, and does most of the processing with the app's threads unpaused.
 The pauses should remain below the threshold of human perception.
 As far as the 25% thing goes, that number is utterly ridiculous.
 The performance questions raised by GC are complicated and there's simply no way that a single number such as that could carry any meaning.
 * Most apps will probably have a larger working set in RAM, however apps which allocate a great deal of memory between returning to the event loop could very well end up with a smaller working set, especially if they aren't careful with the autorelease pools.
-* The collector will not touch memory that doesn't involve General/ObjectiveC objects unless told to.
+* The collector will not touch memory that doesn't involve ObjectiveC objects unless told to.
 Your C code can continue using malloc/free and such techniques with no changes.
-You will have to be careful to avoid passing collected memory, such as pointers to General/NSData storage or General/NSAllocateCollectable unless you're pointing to it from GC-aware code, but that's not too different from the state of things now where you have to avoid passing autoreleased memory around.
+You will have to be careful to avoid passing collected memory, such as pointers to NSData storage or NSAllocateCollectable unless you're pointing to it from GC-aware code, but that's not too different from the state of things now where you have to avoid passing autoreleased memory around.
 * Control of other resources is a sticky point.
 You can always wrap them in objects which free the resources in their finalizer, but the problem is that the finalizer does not run at a deterministic point in time, so if the resource is scarce, which many of these are, it may not be freed soon enough to avoid starvation.
 Apple encourages us to explicitly free such resources rather than waiting for a finalizer, but doing so either requires a strong concept of who owns the object (and therefore knows when the object is no longer needed) or reference counting so that multiple objects can share ownership.
 This is again similar to the old situation where autorelease could make it unclear when an object would go away.
 As far as how language bridges interact with the GC, I really have no clue there.

--- General/MikeAsh
+-- MikeAsh